30-Minute Dinner/ Dinner/ Italian Recipes/ Side dish/ vegetarian dinner

 Notes

-* Cooking time: Very small gnocchi may be ready when they float to the surface, bigger ones may need 1-2 mins cooking time.
+• Cooking time: Very small gnocchi may be ready after 1 minute of cooking time, bigger ones may need 1-2 minutes of cooking time.
 You may need to adjust the cooking time.
 The gnocchi should be really tender and pillowy.

-If you’re not sure how long to cook your gnocchi (overcooked gnocchi will be tough!) you can cook just 1 gnocchi and if you’re happy will the results, cook the whole batch!
+• If you’re not sure how long to cook your gnocchi (overcooked gnocchi will be tough!) you can cook just 1 piece and if you’re happy will the results, cook the whole batch!

-– the next day, you can pan-fry the cooked gnocchi with butter
+• The next day, you can pan-fry the cooked gnocchi in butter.

-cooked: spread the gnocchi apart on a board/tray, freeze and then transfer to zip-lock bags/containers.
+• Cooked: spread the gnocchi apart on a board/tray, freeze, and transfer to zip-lock bags/containers.
 Cook the frozen gnocchi until they float to the water surface (don’t thaw them).

-– don’t add more flour to the dough, although it will be sticky
+• Try not to add more flour to the dough, it will be slightly sticky.

 Course dinner, Main Course, Side Dish